Frequently Asked Questions

 What about serious reactions to the vaccine?

 Very rarely, someone might have an allergic reaction to a vaccine.
 This is a rare side effect possible with any vaccination we might have.
 Clinic staff will do a full check for you before having the vaccine to make sure it is safe for you to have it.
 After the vaccine, they will watch you for 15 minutes or more to make sure you aren’t allergic.
+If any one does have an allergic reaction, clinic staff are fully trained to care for you and give you the right medicines to stop the reaction and make a quick and full recovery.

 Why aren’t kids getting the vaccine at the same time as adults?